Amboseli National Park Kenya: Elephants and Kilimanjaro Views

 Around

-Amboseli Airstips
+Amboseli Park Airstips

 Just minutes away from Amboseli Serena Safari Lodge is Amboseli Airstrip at an altitude of 3,700 feet at the base of Mount Kilimanjaro.
 Arrival time is around 9:00 AM, and most departures are scheduled for 4:00 PM.